 - Go to a branch.
-You may be able to get pre-approved for a credit card in person at bank’s or credit union’s branch.
+You may be able to get pre-approved for a credit card in person at a bank or credit union branch.
 You may need an existing relationship with the financial institution, though.

 - Go shopping.
 When you shop at a store, whether online or in person, you might be told that you’re pre-approved for the retailer’s store credit card.
 Such cards can only be used at the retailers they represent.
 But they can help you save money and build credit just the same.